militant-ops/Trading-Journal-App-using-Supabase-VSCode-HTML-CSS-JS/README.md

 ## 📌 Overview

-This project is a custom-built trading journal application designed to track and analyze my forex trading performance across multiple strategies.
-It's a single-file HTML/CSS/JS app connected to a Supabase backend for persistent, cloud-synced storage, allowing me to log trades, review performance, and refine my strategy execution over time.
+This project is a custom-built trading journal application I designed and built to track and analyze my forex trading performance across multiple strategies.
+It's a single-file HTML, CSS, and JavaScript application connected to a Supabase backend, which handles persistent, cloud-synced storage for every trade I log.
+The goal was to move away from generic spreadsheet journals and build something tailored exactly to how I trade — strategy-isolated data, session/pair breakdowns, and visual performance tracking in one place.

 ## 🎯 Objectives

-Track every trade with full detail across multiple strategies, monitor performance metrics like win rate, R:R, and growth over time, identify strengths and weaknesses in execution across different pairs and sessions, build a system that isolates data per strategy for cleaner analysis, and create a foundation I can keep expanding as my trading evolves.
+- Track every trade with full detail across multiple strategies (Engulfing, ZM DR/IDR, New Engulfing, Mido Main)
+- Monitor performance metrics like win rate, net R:R, and account growth over time
+- Identify strengths and weaknesses in execution across different pairs and trading sessions
+- Keep each strategy's data isolated so results don't blend together and skew analysis
+- Build a system I could keep expanding as my trading evolves

-## 🛠️ Tools & Skills
+## 🛠️ Tools & Programs Used

-HTML/CSS/JavaScript · Supabase (backend & storage) · UI/UX Design · Data Visualization · Front-End Development · Trading Strategy Analysis
+- Visual Studio Code (VS Code) — the code editor used to write and edit the HTML, CSS, and JavaScript
+- VS Code Live Server extension — used to run the app locally in the browser with live reload while building
+- Google Chrome DevTools — used to debug JavaScript (Console tab) and inspect live network requests to Supabase (Network tab)
+- Supabase — backend-as-a-service used for the database (Postgres), REST API, and file storage (trade screenshots)
+- Supabase SQL Editor — used to write and run the SQL that created the database schema
+- GitHub — used to host the project and version the code

 ## 🧩 How It Was Built

+### 1. Planning the structure Before writing any code, I mapped out what the journal needed

+a dashboard, a logbook, a calendar/heatmap view, monthly breakdowns, and a trade entry form — all pulling from the same underlying trade data but presented differently.

+### 3. Setting up the editor

+I used VS Code as my code editor.
+I opened the project as a folder (File → Open Folder) so I could use the Live Server extension, which lets the HTML file run in the browser and auto-refresh every time I saved a change — this made it possible to see UI changes instantly instead of manually reloading.

+### 4. Writing the front end (HTML/CSS)

+The entire interface is built in one HTML file.
+The <style> block at the top defines a design system using CSS variables (a :root { --bg: ...; --accent: ...; } block) for colors, spacing, and theming, so the whole app's look is controlled from one place instead of repeating values everywhere.
+The HTML body defines the sidebar navigation, the dashboard panels, the logbook table, and the trade entry modal — all as one page, with JavaScript controlling which section is visible at any time.

+### 7. Building the database in Supabase

+I created a free Supabase project, then used the SQL Editor inside the Supabase dashboard to write CREATE TABLE statements defining the schema — tables for trades and summaries, with columns for pair, session, strategy, entry/exit details, R:R outcome, and notes.
+Supabase automatically turns these tables into a REST API, and generates a project URL and an API (anon) key used to authenticate requests from the app.

+### 8. Connecting the front end to Supabase In the JavaScript

+I wrote small helper functions that build the request URL (project URL + table name), attach the required headers (apikey, Authorization: Bearer <key>, Content-Type), and use fetch() to send GET/POST/PATCH/DELETE requests.
+Every part of the app that needs data — the dashboard, the logbook, the calendar — goes through these same helper functions rather than writing a new fetch call each time.

+### 9. Writing the JavaScript logic

+The JavaScript is plain (vanilla) JS — no frameworks or build tools.
+It's organized into a few clear categories of functions:

+- Rendering functions (renderDash(), renderSummaryEditor(), renderContextTagOptions()) — pull trade data and rebuild the relevant part of the page

+- Interaction handlers (setDirection(), toggleStrategyPanel(), selectStrategy(), dashSetMode(), dashNav()) — respond to clicks/toggles, update state, then call the render functions again to reflect the change

+- Date/formatting utilities (dayAbbr(), fmtDate(), weekOfMonth(), isValidTradeDate()) — keep date handling and display consistent across every view instead of repeating logic

+- Modal/form logic (openTradeModal(tid)) — opens the trade entry form, pre-filling it with existing data if editing a trade, or opening blank for a new one; also handles attaching trade screenshots and chart links

+- Navigation (goPage(id)) — swaps between the Dashboard, Logbook, Calendar, and other views by toggling which container is visible, acting as a lightweight single-page app without a router library

+### 7. Testing and debugging While building:

+I used Chrome DevTools — the Console tab to catch JavaScript errors, and the Network tab to confirm requests to Supabase were firing correctly and returning the right data (status 200 responses).

+### 8. Version control and hosting the project

-Built as a single-file HTML, CSS, and JavaScript application — no frameworks — with a Supabase backend handling data storage, API calls, and image storage for trade screenshots.
-I used the Supabase SQL Editor to design and set up the database schema directly — creating the tables for trades and summaries, defining column types, and running the setup scripts that structure how trade data is stored.
-I used AI-assisted development (working with Claude) to help design the architecture, write and debug the JavaScript logic, and refine the UI, while I directed the feature set, data structure, and design decisions based on my own trading workflow.
+AI assistance (Claude) was used to help design the architecture, write and debug the JavaScript, and refine the UI — while I fully directed the feature set, data structure, and design decisions based on my own trading workflow.

 ## 🖼️ Screenshots